noloader/cryptopp-autotools/README.md

     make test
     sudo make install <options>

+Best performance is obtained with `-O3` because GCC (and other compiler) apply vectorization optimizations.
+If you are not forced to `-O2` by policy (like Debian or Fedora), then you should configure with a higher optimization enabled:

+    CXXFLAGS="-DNDEBUG -g2 -O3" ./configure <other options>

 To update the library and the submodule perform the following.
 The `make clean` is needed because reconfigure'ing does not invalidate the previously built objects or artifacts.

     cd cryptopp